Dhii/services/README.md

 # Mutation

-The [`withDependencies()`][withDeps] method allows all service instances to be copied with different dependencies, while leaving the origianl instances unaffected.
+The [`withDependencies()`][withDeps] method allows all service instances to be copied with different dependencies, while leaving the original instances unaffected.

 ```php
 $service = new Factory(['database'], function ($database) {